New Features in VEXcode EXP 4.0

 The AI Vision Sensor is now able detect AprilTags and AI Classifications.

-A screenshot of the AI Vision Utility interface in VEXcode, displaying the camera's live feed capturing three AprilTags.
+AI Vision Utility menu in VEXcode EXP, displaying the camera's live feed capturing three AprilTags.
 The AprilTags feature is toggled on, while the AI Classification is turned off.
 The recognized tags are labeled with their respective IDs, coordinates, and dimensions.
-The 'Add Color' button is present, but the color settings are currently inactive.
-Firmware status is shown as up-to-date, with version 1.0.0.b16.

 AprilTags are images that can be detected and have unique IDs.
 They can be printed out and used in fields for use with robots.
 Download a printable AprilTag PDF here.